ashokponkumar/cloud-monitoring/monitoring_ov.md

 Consider the following information about the {{site.data.keyword.monitoringshort}} service:

-* To collect metrics for cloud resources running in a {{site.data.keyword.Bluemix_notm}} space, you must provision the service in the same space where the resources are running.
+* You can only provision one instance of the {{site.data.keyword.monitoringshort}} service per space.

-* To send metrics into the {{site.data.keyword.monitoringshort}} service, you must provision an instance of the {{site.data.keyword.monitoringshort}} service in the {{site.data.keyword.Bluemix_notm}} space to where you want to send the metrics.
+* To collect metrics for cloud resources running in a Cloud Foundry space, you must provision the service in the same space where the resources are running.